dailymotion/hands-on-diagnosing-golang-apps/step-4/README.md

 Once again, we can clearly see that most of the CPU time is spent in `doSomeBusinessLogic` function, and more specifically in the `allocateMemory` function.
 Let's try not to be influenced by the function name, and see behind it: lots of io-related operations, and a bytes buffer that is growing.

 So, it's memory-related.
 Again.
-Let's see if a memory heap profile can help us dig dipper.
+Let's see if a memory heap profile can help us dig deeper.
 We'll take a heap profile with

 ```
 $ pprof -http=:9001 http://localhost:6060/debug/pprof/heap